cstuartroe/teko/docs/Type-System.md

 #### Subtype is a function or tuple type

-Function types and tuple type are only subtypes of the empty object type `{}`.
+Function types and tuple types are only subtypes of the empty object type `{}`.
 In fact, the empty object type is a supertype of all types in Teko.
 Function types and tuple types cannot be subtypes of any other object types, because functions and tuples do not have attributes.